 Here’s why your mission statement matters to your brand: It’s the vehicle through which the public (including prospective customers) learns who you are.
 If they’re confused or turned off by your mission statement, they likely won’t buy from or interact with your company.

 Interestingly, your mission statement also serves an important internal purpose, letting your employees know who you are and what you stand for.
 The tone of your mission often dictates how your employees approach work and how they describe your company to their friends.

 Don’t stress out about getting the wording just right.
-Research shows that the way that people connect with and interpret your mission statement matters much more than the words themselves.
+Research shows that the way that people connect with and interpret the statement matters much more than the words themselves.
 (After all, many employees would have a very tough time reciting their company’s mission statement off the top of their heads, but they certainly have an idea of the general feel of it.)

-We analyzed the mission statements of the Fortune 50, looking for what makes a mission statement work.
+We analyzed the statements of the Fortune 50, looking for what makes a mission statement work.
 The average length of these highly successful companies’ mission statements was about 18 words (one long sentence or two short ones).
 The average readability was at the 12th-grade level, according to the Flesch-Kincaid readability test.